Apply for your licence

 You can carry out real estate work for or on behalf of a licensed agent.
 You can also supervise salespeople.

 In addition to the roles of salesperson and branch manager, you can carry out real estate work on your own or in a partnership or be the eligible officer for a company.
 You can also employ real estate salespeople.

-Before you apply for a licence, you must have the required qualifications and experience, and you need to meet specific criteria.
+Before you apply for a licence, you must be 18 years old, have the required qualifications and experience, and you need to meet specific criteria.

 Qualifications and experience

 Read more about the qualifications and experience you need to work in real estate here.